marcan/blitzloop/docs/songfiles.md

 There is a rather primitive tool to help align the tracks into phase in the [blitzloop-tools](https://github.com/marcan/blitzloop-tools) repo.

-#### `channels=<n>` for <n> > 2
+#### `channels=<n>` for <n> >= 2

 The file should contain n + 1 stereo pairs.
 The first stereo pair should be the instrumental version of the song, and each subsequent stereo pair represents an optional channel that will be mixed in (added) to the base instrumental track.
 The controls allow for mixing volumes from 0% to 200%.
-This could be used to have multiple vocal tracks that can be independently mixed in.
+This could be used to have multiple vocal tracks that can be independently mixed in, or to have a separate guide melody track.

+In this case, the `[Song]` section should also have a `channel_names` entry giving user-friendly names to the channels, and you may also want a `channel_defaults` to set the default volumes.

 ## `[Timing]`